-Approximately one-fifth the graduates were from Kentucky while the remainder of the class hailed from 19 other states.
-Ohio was the highest represented state following Kentucky.
+Approximately one-fifth of the graduates were from Kentucky while the remainder of the class hailed from 19 other states.
+Ohio was the highest-represented state following Kentucky.
 Many graduates plan to stay in Kentucky or Ohio, while others are returning to their home states or are waiting to decide after they have secured employment.

 Certain members of the PA program garnered awards from the program, including…

 Samantha Isabella, winner of the Didactic Student Award.
 This award recognizes the student who exemplifies the highest level of academic achievement during the didactic phase of the program and models professionalism and high moral character.

 Sogol Pahlevan, winner of the Clinical Student Award.
 This award recognizes the student who demonstrates excellence during the clinical rotations phase of the program and embodies qualities of high capability and compassion.

 Lincoln Chasteen, Monica Dhaduk, Sarah Hall, and Madison Steele, are members of the Pi Alpha Honor Society.
 Students inducted into the honor society are recognized for significant academic achievement, leadership, research, community/professional service, and the encouragement of a high standard of character and conduct.

 Amin Musaitif, winner of the Cumberlands Character Award.
 This award recognizes the student who most clearly represents the mission, vision, virtues, and values of the institution.

 Kevin Ziegler, MD, winner of the Preceptor of the Year Award.
 This award is given by the graduating class to the preceptor who excels as a clinical instructor and is a strong role model.